 Can you eat an entire Italian meal, climb the stairs of the Colosseum and ride a bike down the Seine and still be comfortable?
 Great – then get it!

 Everything should be easy to clean, durable and wrinkle resistant.
-Because you’d rather spend your time doing this than laundry. (if you do encounter an unexpected spot – carry one of these.)
+If you do encounter an unexpected spot – carry one of these.

 Choosing your palate:

 When I went shopping for my first travel wardrobe, I spent hours staring at changing rooms full of beautiful things that I loved.
 I was overwhelmed with choice.
 To combat this fashion paralysis I employed the below parameters.

 3 main colors + 1 pattern + 1 metal = success